Chapter 23 BWV 35 Geist und Seele wird verwirret

 The organ obbligato melody does not enter until bar four.
 What textual images Bach intended the organ to suggest is a matter of conjecture.
 He had used the instrument in a similar way before, but only rarely.
 Was its very presence on this occasion meant to ′bewilder′ those who did not expect it?
 Is its emergence, sometimes after three, at others four bars into the ritornello, intended to be mildly perplexing?
 Are its insistent baroque embellishments counterpointed against the more straightforward string and vocal lines intended to be gently confounding?

 The middle section continues to make use of the ritornello theme pitted against the torrents of organ notes.
 There are two examples of vivid word painting that cannot pass without comment.
-The first is the complex melisma on Jauchze----joyfulness.
+The first is the complex melisma on Jauchze—-joyfulness.
 It is wrought from a series of rising fanfare-like motives, each echoed by the organ (from bar 66).
-Trumpets may be lacking but the individual has finally found an appropriate voice with which to declare God′s majesty.
+Trumpets may be lacking but the individual has finally found a forceful and appropriate voice with which to declare God′s majesty.

 For the first time in the cantata an ebullient major mode bursts upon us.
-In the second aria, the organ again does the honours as the obbligato instrument.
-The theme is a common one in German religious folklore----God has organised the world so well in that His goodness is renewed every day----He gives us comfort and watches over us in times of fear and troubles.
+In this second aria, the organ again does the honours as the obbligato instrument.
+The theme is a common one in German religious folklore—-God has organised the world so well in that His goodness is renewed every day—-He gives us comfort and watches over us in times of fear and troubles.